Reinaesaya/cuddlebot-behaviour-editor/README.md

 Adapted from [JeffBehaviour Editor](https://github.com/lauracang/JeffBehaviourEditor-master)

-This updated version includes various command line functions written in Javascript the facilitate smooth actuator motion, as well as applied, complex head motions.
+This updated version includes various command line functions written in Javascript to facilitate smooth actuator motion, as well as applied, complex head motions.
 It does not improve the UI of the behaviour editor.

 ## Setup

-The following set of instructions applies for Windows 7, and may or may not be applicable to other operating systems
+The following set of instructions applies for Windows 7, and may or may not be applicable for other operating systems

 Step 1: Install [go](https://golang.org/doc/install) and [git](https://git-scm.com/downloads)